 Granite is an investment.
 It’s costly, and, in fact, it may be the most expensive feature in the kitchen or bathroom.
-But when the longevity of natural stone and the extra value it adds to the home are taken into account, the cost may justify the purchase.
+But when the longevity of natural stone and the extra value it adds to the home are taken into account, the purchase may justify the cost.
 A properly maintained granite surface can last up to 100 years.

-To get the most value out of such a large purchase, take care of your granite.
+To get the most value out of such a large purchase, taking care of your granite is important.
 Regularly sealing the porous surface to protect it from penetrating liquids, foods, and stains can help keep granite looking its best for its whole life.
 Read this guide for assistance in choosing the best granite sealer for your stone surfaces.

 - BEST OVERALL: TriNova Granite Sealer & Protector

 - BEST BANG FOR THE BUCK: Black Diamond Stoneworks GRANITE PLUS!

 - BEST WITH POLISH: Rock Doctor Granite & Quartz Care Kit

 - BEST FOR COUNTERTOPS: Clark’s Soapstone Stone & Concrete Wax

 - MOST VERSATILE: StoneTech RTU Revitalizer, Cleaner & Protector